-A few weeks ago, my friend Monica posted a photo on Facebook of some brownies she was making.
+A few weeks ago, my friend Monica posted a photo on Facebook of the Ultimate Peanut Butter Cup Brownies she was making.
 The batter was covered in three kinds of miniature Reese’s Peanut Butter Cups!
-I knew she was on to something, so I just had to try it for myself, and these Ultimate Peanut Butter Cup Brownies were born.
+I knew she was on to something, so I just had to try it for myself.

 When I asked Monica for her recipe, she told me she simply used a boxed brownie mix.
 Which makes these decadent chocolate brownies even more brilliant, if you ask me!
 Boxed brownie mixes are one of my favorite time-saving shortcuts in the kitchen.

 As far as I’m concerned, you really can’t go wrong stuffing your brownies with peanut butter cups (or any kind of chocolate bar for that matter).
 But these brownies are stuffed with milk chocolate, dark chocolate and white chocolate peanut butter cups!

 I don’t know if Monica frosted her brownies–I didn’t get to see the finished product.
 And they really don’t need frosting.
 But since these are the ultimate peanut butter cup brownies, I decided they needed a thick, rich layer of chocolate ganache on top.

 If you’ve never made chocolate ganache, don’t worry!
 It’s really easy!
 But if you have a favorite chocolate fudge frosting, that would work great too!